A historical villa with beautiful views

 A portico is furnished with table and chairs for al fresco dining.
 A chapel and a groove of century-old trees are in the park.

 Guests have exclusive use of the pleasant outdoor areas and the large swimming pool.
 The poolside is furnished with sun loungers and sunshades.
-Please note that the pool is located 200 metres from the villa.
+The pool is located 200 metres from the villa.

 Behind the villa and the swimming pool, partly separated by a laurel hedge, is a farmhouse divided into three apartments.
 The caretaker lives in one of the apartments which has a separate entrance.
 The other two are mostly rented for long term and have separate entrances.
 Privacy is guaranteed.